sig-gis/rlcms/README.md

 3. Select Single User and use the default Destination Folder
 4. Leave the Selected Components to Install as-is and click Install
 5. Leave all four boxes checked, and click Finish.
 This will open a new command-prompt window and auto run gcloud initialization
-6. It asks whether yo'd like to log in, type y - this will open a new browser window to a Google Authentication page
+6. It asks whether you'd like to log in, type y - this will open a new browser window to a Google Authentication page

 ![kaza_readme_gcloudInstaller_initializing](https://user-images.githubusercontent.com/51868526/184163126-7505745b-f7c3-4745-bb36-3948d1b9ff76.JPG)